-Issue Papers present policy analysis and research on topics relating to the Old-Age, Survivors, and Disability Insurance and Supplemental Security Income programs.
-The subjects they address have direct policy relevance and are treated in depth.
+These in-depth papers present policy analysis and research on topics relating to the Old-Age, Survivors, and Disability Insurance and Supplemental Security Income programs.
+The subjects they address have direct policy relevance to current and future legislation.

-These research and statistical papers are prepared by staff of the Office of Research, Evaluation, and Statistics.
-The papers are circulated within SSA and to outside experts for review and comment.
-They are then revised as necessary before being formally published in the Social Security Bulletin, a professional journal, or elsewhere.
+These are preliminary research papers prepared by staff of the Office of Research, Evaluation, and Statistics.
+The papers are circulated within SSA and to outside experts for review and comment, and are then revised as necessary before being formally published in the Social Security Bulletin, a professional journal, or elsewhere.

 - Summaries of technically complex research with implications for policies governing the Old-Age, Survivors, and Disability Insurance and Supplemental Security Income programs; and

-- Original analysis that presents concise data or facts that are relevant to the consideration of existing or proposed OASDI or SSI policies.
+- Original analysis that presents concise data or facts that are relevant to existing or proposed OASDI or SSI policies.

-Research and Statistics Notes are designed to get information quickly into the hands of users.
+These are short notes designed to get information quickly into the hands of users.
 They summarize preliminary findings or provide addenda to material already published.

 The RRC comprises three multidisciplinary research centers funded through cooperative agreements with the Social Security Administration.
 The three centers located at Boston College, the University of Michigan, and the National Bureau of Economic Research provide research and policy analysis to inform decisionmakers and the public about issues critical to the Social Security program.